wankdanker/cloyster/README.md

 status
 ------

 Currently pushing to a single node and propogating to all other nodes works.
-Commands such as `ls`, `log`, `mv`, `rename`, etc do not propogate throughout the network.
+The `log` command does not currently propogate and aggregate all nodes.
+This is still to be done.

 install
 -------